 How to Appeal a Social Security Disability Denial

-If your application is denied and you want to appeal, there are four main steps in the appeal process in Georgia.
+If your application gets denied and you want to appeal, there are four main steps in the appeal process in Georgia.

 Once this hearing has happened, you can also check the status online at the SSA website.
-The waiting period for a disability hearing can take hundreds of days to happen, and after that, you’ll typically wait 45-90 days for a decision from the hearing.
+The waiting period for a disability hearing can take hundreds of days to happen, and after that, you’ll typically wait 45 to 90 days for a decision from the hearing.

-If you are still denied benefits after the hearing, you can request a review by the SSA’s Appeals Council.
+If you are still denied benefits after the hearing, you can request an SSA’s Appeals Council review.
 You can do this online, by mail, or at your local SSA office.
-To request this review, you’ll need to provide the:
+To request this review, you’ll need to provide the following:

 - SSA notice informing you of their decision

 - Name, phone number, and address of your appointed representative, if someone is helping you with your case

 - Documents that support your application, including legal documents, forms, and written statements

 The Appeals Council will view every request, but if they believe the decision made at your hearing was lawful and warranted, they might deny the request.
 If they do review your case, they’ll either make the decision on it themselves or have an administrative law judge review it further.

 If the Appeals Council doesn’t review your case or they decide you don’t qualify for benefits, the last step would be filing a civil suit in federal district court.
 This is the only step of the appeal process for Social Security Disability you can’t do online.